 You can’t move forward into thinking about all the very new (and sometimes very old) alternatives to monogamy if you don’t first confront your own feelings on the topic.
 Like, why do you think your relationship should be just two people?
 Where in your brain and heart did you first start to find it startling that two people, once united, would ever want to stray from each other or include other people in their union?
 At what point did your upbringing–possibly Judeo-Christian and/or puritanical–dictate your ideals so absolutely?

 I am, for the most part, going to ignore the implication that Judeo-Christian principles are puritanical.
 Brodesser-Akner’s use of the “and/or” leaves open the possibility that someone could have puritanical principles that were not rooted in Judeo-Christian beliefs but I think her point is clear.
 Many people do feel that Judeo-Christian beliefs include a severe set of rules that are designed specifically to minimize pleasure.
 A professor of mine in college used to joke that a Puritan was someone who lived in constant fear that someone, somewhere was having fun.
 That was a bit of hyperbole, of course, but as is usually the case there was an element of truth.
-“Puritanical” means, by definition, “.”
+“Puritanical” means, by definition, “very strict in moral or religious matters, often excessively so.”
 Excessively so means beyond what is reasonable.
 The suggestion, then, is that monogamy may well be unreasonable.
 There may be no good reason to suggest or believe that monogamy is the way to go other than subscribing to outlandish, over-the-top restrictions on personal freedom.
 Interestingly, by the way, polygamy was not uncommon in the ancient Judeo-Christian world….

 Anyway, Brodesser-Akner’s question is a valid one.
 Where does the idea that relationships should be just two people come from?
 And if it came solely from strict upbringing based on puritanical ideas, then why not cast off such constraints?
 The “rules” of Judeo-Christianity state that a marriage is to be between one man and one woman and adultery is wrong.
 But why?
 What is monogamy gets boring?
 A comedian was once reading a list of humorous things kids say and included this one: “Marriage is between one man and one woman.
 This is called monotony.”
 Hahahaha, roared the audience.
 But deep down inside don’t we feel that way sometimes?
 Wouldn’t we like to know what else is out there?
 Wouldn’t we like to add some spice and excitement to our romantic relationships?
 That is Brodesser-Akner’s suggestion.
 She goes on to write that there are many ways to practice “consensual nonmonogamy” and the variety is precisely the point.
 “This is people making it up as they go along so that their relationships stay fulfilling,” she writes.